irskep/irskep.github.com/content/pages/game-reviews.md

 Conventional tower defense.
 Not really my scene.

+### Voxatron

+Looked cool, but that didn't translate to good gameplay.
+Jump and shoot, jump and shoot.

 ### Wizorb

 Arkanoid: The RPG.
 Another in the "really good Gameboy game" category.